reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 ![CloudWatch Gauge](/assets/img/posts/aws-spring-cloudwatch/cw-gauge.png)

-The Counter for measuring the number of page views of `productList` page is mapped to 1 metric named `PAGE_VIEWS.ProductList.count`.
+The Counter for measuring the number of page views of a web page showing list of products is mapped to 1 metric named `PAGE_VIEWS.ProductList.count`.
 We measured this in our application by incrementing the meter for page views on every invocation of the `fetchProducts` API.

 ![CloudWatch Counter](/assets/img/posts/aws-spring-cloudwatch/cw-counter.png)